Author’s Note: This post was updated on March 20, 2023 with new links, data, insights, and resources.

 How to do a keyword gap analysis

-You don’t need to be an SEO master to do a keyword gap analysis, but having a professional on your side is always helpful when it comes to interpreting results and creating a list of keywords.
+You don’t need to be an SEO master to do a keyword gap analysis.
+However, having a professional on your side is always helpful to interpret results and create a list of target keywords.
 Here’s how we do it at Tuff.

-You’re going to need at least one SEO tool in order to perform a keyword gap analysis.
-The options here are similar to the tools you can use for on-page SEO analysis.
-We use Semrush, which does have a free version available with a limited amount of queries allowed.
+You’ll need at least one SEO tool in order to perform a keyword gap analysis.
+We use Semrush, which has a free version available with a limited amount of queries allowed.
 (That’s another benefit of hiring an agency – we have the tools and the expertise to use them!)